joaen/node-editor-framework/README.md

 ```
 pip install -r requirements.txt
 ```
-# How to run
+# How to use
-You start the application by running main.py.
-Make sure the dependencies have been installed first.
+* Start the application by running main.py (Make sure the dependencies have been installed first).
+* Use mouse right-click button to show the context menu and create nodes.
+* Click the **Delete** keyboard key to delete selected items.
+* Use scroll to zoom in/out and middle-mouse button to pan the view.
+* Click on node ports to connect them.
+* Use mouse right-click context menu to save and load scenes.

 # How to create a custom nodes
 To create your own custom node you can easily create new child class of the abstract class **LogicNode** and use it as a template.